 Tug-of-War Teaches My Dog to Be Aggressive

-Tug-of-war with a rope or other toy is one of a dog’s favorite games and is often used as a reward by pet owners and trainers around the world.
+Tug-of-war with a rope or other toy is one of a dog’s favorite games and is often used as a reward by pet owners and trainers worldwide.
 This does not make your dog more aggressive.
 However, what you should always keep in mind is making sure your dog knows it’s wrong to put their teeth on your skin and that they obey your command to “drop it” when it’s time to stop playing.

 My Dog is Just a Dominant Personality